yabwe/medium-editor/README.md

     editor = new MediumEditor(elements);
 ```

+## IE9

+If you want to support IE9, you will need to use a classList pollyfill, like Eli Gray's, available at [https://github.com/eligrey/classList.js](https://github.com/eligrey/classList.js).

 ## Initialization options

 * __allowMultiParagraphSelection__: enables the toolbar when selecting multiple paragraphs/block elements.
 Default: true